madrazo/nme-go/README.md

 ### Postprocess:

 It's a postprocess node.
 Its children are drawn on a render target and a shader is applied.
 You can have `Postprocess` nodes as parent/children of other `Postprocess` nodes.
-In comparisson, "ShaderBitmap" only applies a shader and doesn't generate a render target.
+In comparisson, `ShaderBitmap` only applies a shader and doesn't generate a render target.

 ## Installation:
 After installing Haxe and NME, download by Git or Zip.
 Use command: ```haxelib dev nme-go your_path/nme-go```